wpumacay/RoboND-Rover-Project/README.md

         The main part is the **update** method ( lines 45 to 58 ).
 There is some other code that deals with a timeout, which is used in both this and the **forward** states to deal with weird situations.
 Sometimes the rover can run into some part that it can't get out even if keep going forward.
 If this happens, there is a timeout to deal with it and make the rover turn a bit more.
 In this state, basically, if the rover got stuck in the forward state, then it will try to look by turning a fixed angle some time and then just check normally for navigable terrain.
 This fixes that issue.

-    * The **Forward** state is in charge of making the rover navigate   through navigable terrain by using it's PID controllers and the perception data.
-You can see bulk of the state in its **update** method, from line 79 to 124.
+    * The **Forward** state is in charge of making the rover navigate   through navigable terrain by using its PID controller and the perception data.
+You can see the main parts of the state in its **update** method, from line 79 to 124.

         There, I also do some checks for funny situations the rover might run into, but the general idea is : if there is a sample in range, go for it in the direction given by the perception data; if not, just keep navigating.
 If there is no navigable terrain, look for path; and also check funny situations you might run into.